Art with Soul and History: City College Works on the Move

 By Amy O’Hair

-As recently revealed in the Ingleside Light, three of City College of San Francisco’s iconic public artworks are slated for relocation into the new Gateway building complex currently under construction at Ocean Avenue and Frida Kahlo Way.
+As recently revealed in the Ingleside Light, City College of San Francisco plans to relocate some of its iconic artworks into the new Gateway building complex currently under construction at Ocean Avenue and Frida Kahlo Way.
 The collection of public art belonging to City College is significant and extensive, and the selection of these three works, spanning 65 years, forms a suitably impressive welcome to any student or visitor, and a visual statement about the importance and history of the college.

 Let’s take a closer look at the works and the artists.